Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### How to browse scheduled or deferred messages

 Scheduled and deferred messages are included when peeking messages.
-They can be identified by the ServiceBusReceivedMessage.State property.
-Once you have the sequence number of a deferred message, you can receive it with a lock via the ReceiveDeferredMessagesAsync method.
+They can be identified by the [ServiceBusReceivedMessage.State][MessageState] property.
+Once you have the [SequenceNumber][SequenceNumber] of a deferred message, you can receive it with a lock via the [ReceiveDeferredMessagesAsync][ReceiveDeferredMessages] method.

 When working with topics, you cannot peek scheduled messages on the subscription, as the messages remain in the topic until the scheduled enqueue time.
-As a workaround, you can construct a `ServiceBusReceiver` passing in the topic name in order to peek such messages.
+As a workaround, you can construct a [ServiceBusReceiver][ServiceBusReceiver] passing in the topic name in order to peek such messages.
 Note that no other operations with the receiver will work when using a topic name.

 ### How to peek session messages across all sessions

-You can use a regular ServiceBusReceiver to peek across all sessions.
-To peek for a specific session you can use the ServiceBusSessionReceiver, but you would need to attain a session lock.
+You can use a regular [ServiceBusReceiver][ServiceBusReceiver] to peek across all sessions.
+To peek for a specific session you can use the [ServiceBusSessionReceiver][ServiceBusSessionReceiver], but you would need to obtain a session lock.

 ## Troubleshoot processor issues